🎯 What is prompt engineering?

 3. Task (T)

-The task is the precise action you're requesting.
-It should be specific, measurable and clear.
+The task is the specific action you are requesting.
+It must be specific, measurable, and clear.

 4. Format (F)

-Specifying the output format avoids unpleasant surprises and makes the result immediately usable.
+Specifying the output format avoids unpleasant surprises and makes the result directly usable.

 | Requested format | Use case |